RayC206/rayc206/README.md

 # 💫 About Me:
 Hello!
 My name is Ray and I'm a former Patient Care Technician turned Full-Stack Software engineer from Washington State.
 I enjoy creating new projects, collaborating with other engineers, and learning new languages that would improve my coding ability!
-Outside of coding I am a video game fanatic (especially RPGs), amature photographer, avid hiker, and a fitness enthusiast.
+Outside of coding I am a video game fanatic (especially RPGs), amateur photographer, avid hiker, and a fitness enthusiast.

 I am currently open for SWE/internship roles, so feel free to reach out to me on LinkedIn!